 Ultimately, all Israelite slaves must go free.
 “They are my servants whom I brought out of the land of Egypt; they must not be sold in a slave sale” (Leviticus 25:42).

 While the Torah permits some forms of slavery, it tries to outlaw the most abusive kinds.
 It puts limits on slavery.
 One can legitimately argue that the Torah looks forward to a day when all people are servants to one God and to no other master.

 Mass incarceration has become the slavery of modern America.
 The conditions of confinement in county, state and federal prisons are often brutal.
 Prolonged isolation or solitary confinement is routinely used in prisons at all governmental levels.
 Our tradition teaches and psychological research has demonstrated that “it is not good to be alone.”
 Isolation for more than 15 days can cause mental and physical distress.
 Yet is commonplace for prison authorities to segregate some men and women for months and years.

 Exodus teaches us not to break the backs of slaves.
-American prisons and jails often break the health and spirit of those incarcerated.
+American prisons and jails often break the health and spirit of

 The Torah also teaches that when slaves are released, they should not go empty-handed.
 Too often when men and women are released from prison, they cannot find employment or housing because of their prison record.
 Often the obstacles we put before returning citizens causes them to become homeless or commit criminal acts in order to survive.

 We can do better.
 As a society we can make sure that prisoners are not abused while they are incarcerated.
 We can make sure that they are provided with decent medical care and educational opportunities.
 When they leave prison, we can remove the barriers that prevent them from reintegrating into the community.

 The time has come for our society to examine what we mean by punishment and whether we believe people can change and make different decisions.